 If you aren’t a professional home inspector, don’t try assessing your home on your own.
 Inspectors are certified and familiar with the logistics of a home, such as the following: construction, proper installation, maintenance, and home safety.

 Similarly to a Realtor, if you aren’t a licensed professional, it’s best to leave this business to the experts.
 Think you can sell a home on your own?
 Check out this article on why For Sale By Owner (FSBO) homes are not sold as easily.

 Professional home inspectors know how each component is supposed to operate and if they don’t meet average standards, they know how to approach the problem.
 These professionals are also unbiased and nonobjective about the home, so they will give an honest and valid assessment.

-Unlike appraiser, home inspectors can be chosen by you.
-Ask your realtor, family, friends or co-workers for recommendations for specialists, or research online for a list of reliable and local inspectors.
+Unlike the appraiser, home inspectors can be chosen by you.
+Ask your realtor, family, friends, or co-workers for recommendations for specialists, or research online for a list of reliable and local inspectors.
 Again, unlike home appraisals, you are allowed to be at the home inspection.

-It’s actually highly recommended to be there so you can ask the inspection questions and better understand the condition of your home.
+It’s highly recommended to be there so you can ask the inspector questions and better understand the condition of your home.